EutechCybernetic/lucy-pro-documentation/bulkloading.md

 Click the image:: images/attradd.png icon to upload a new Excel sheet.

-Once the sheet is uploaded, Lucy will call an [action](actions) called code/BulkLoad in your model, once for every row in the excel sheet.
+Once the sheet is uploaded, Lucy will call an [action](actions) called `BulkLoad` in your model, once for every row in the excel sheet.

 {% hint type="note" %}
-    The action name that is called is fixed as code/BulkLoad To have your model support multiple types of bulk imports, read the section on [multipleimports](multipleimports) {% endhint %}
+    The action name that is called is fixed as `BulkLoad` To have your model support multiple types of bulk imports, read the section on [Supporting Multiple Bulk Import Actions](bulkloading.rst#multipleimports) {% endhint %}

 The action will be sent a parameter for every column in the sheet.
 The column name will be used as the name of the parameter and the value will be the value of that cell in each row.

 Your action can then make use of that data in any way.
 If you are creating new model instances, then you can mark the action as *Trigger new instance* and then wire up all the parameters to |attributeset| blocks to assign attribute values from the sheet.

-If you are using the action sequence to do a custom import of iviva application data, then you can process that data and call iviva services using the [callservice-ref](callservice-ref) block.
+If you are using the action sequence to do a custom import of iviva application data, then you can process that data and call iviva services using the [Call Service](block-source.raw.rst#callservice-ref) block.

 ## Error Handling
 If any error occurs in your action and the action sequence terminates, then that particular record in the Excel sheet will be marked as an error and the import process will move on to the next row.